 How to Swim With Manatees in Crystal River

-The headwaters of Crystal River is known as Kings Bay, where the water temperature is a consistent 72 degrees year-round.
+The headwaters of Crystal River are known as Kings Bay, where the water temperature is a consistent 72 degrees year-round.
 During the winter months more than 400 manatees migrate here to escape the cold waters of the Gulf of Mexico, and each year some of them stay in the bay through the summer months.
 These migrating and resident manatees make Crystal River the perfect spot for you to get up close and personal with these gentle giants.

 The West Indian manatees are very large aquatic mammals, weighing in around 1,000 pounds and measuring about 10 feet in length.
 They are docile, slow-moving swimmers that eat 10-15 percent of their body weight daily in aquatic plants.
 They often surface for air every 30 seconds while active and every 20 minutes while sleeping.
 Manatees have no natural enemies and the biggest threats to their survival are interactions with watercraft and loss of habitat.
 They were placed on the endangered species list in 1966 and have since been under close watch in order to ensure the survival of the species.